elastos/Elastos/ELA.CR.ClaimDPosNode/docs/config.json.md

-    "CheckAddressHeight": 88812,   //Before the height will not check that if address is ela address "VoteStartHeight": 88812,      //Starting height of statistical voting "CRCOnlyDPOSHeight": 1008812,  //The height start DPOS by CRC producers "PublicDPOSHeight": 1108812    //The height start DPOS by CRCProducers and voted producers }
+    "CheckAddressHeight": 88812,   //Before the height will not check that if address is ela address "VoteStartHeight": 88812,      //Starting height of statistical voting "CRCOnlyDPOSHeight": 1008812,  //The height start DPOS by CRC producers "PublicDPOSHeight": 1108812,    //The height start DPOS by CRCProducers and voted producers "EnableActivateIllegalHeight": 439000 //The start height to enable activate illegal producer though activate tx }
 }
 ```